 Biosystems Funding Among Top Tech Legislative Priorities

-- Secure $50 million in major repair and rehabilitation funds to be shared by all USG institutions to repair aging facilities.
+- Secure $50 million in major repair and rehabilitation funds to be used by all USG institutions to repair aging facilities.
 “We need more than $100 million at Tech to cover our deferred maintenance needs, so any funds received would be put toward maintaining safe and operable facilities at Tech,” Sheheane added.

 - Strengthen support for Tech’s “B-Units.”
 These units include the Enterprise Innovation Institute and the Georgia Tech Research Institute, which both leverage state funds to attract external investment to the state.

 Government and Community Relations staff will also be keeping close tabs on ongoing discussions regarding the HOPE Scholarship.

 "As the legislature begins to assess last year's work to save HOPE and future prospects for the scholarship program, we will be at the table to share Tech's perspective," Sheheane said.
 "It's our goal to ensure that Georgia Tech remains a value for our students."

 “Thanks to the focus of President Peterson and his Executive Leadership Team, we have been able to forge great relationships with legislative leaders, and we have already been working over the past few months to share our priorities,” Sheheane said.
 “The impact of Georgia Tech and our other university system institutions is well known at the Capitol, and we will work to continue sharing this story.”